Poll Shows California Voters Disapprove of Elected Officials, Favor Stronger Penalties for Crimes

 He cautioned that if passed, the law could cost the state billions of dollars over the next decade.

-In the most recent poll, a majority said they approve of Proposition 3—which would change the state’s Constitution to remove language that says marriage is valid only when between a man and a woman.
+In the most recent poll, a majority said they approve of Proposition 3—which would change the state’s constitution to remove language that says marriage is valid only when between a man and a woman.

-Propositions for $10 billion bonds to fund education and climate projects, respectively, and Proposition 35—which makes permanent a tax on managed health care organizations—also received majority support.
+Propositions for $10 billion bonds to fund education and climate projects, and Proposition 35—which makes permanent a tax on managed health care organizations—also received majority support.

-A proposal to lower the voting threshold to pass local bond measures is splitting the electorate, as is a complex measure that would restrict spending of revenues generated by prescription drug sales by organizations that meet certain criteria.
+A proposal to lower the voting threshold needed to pass local bond measures is splitting the electorate, as is a complex measure that would restrict spending of revenues generated by prescription drug sales by organizations that meet certain criteria.

 Majorities said they plan to vote against a measure that would prohibit forced labor for incarcerated individuals.